CNtervisi/Password-Generator/README.md

 ## Usage
 To use this application, the user will have to click on the Generate Password button on the webpage and enter the choices that are being prompted.

+You can visit the website by clicking on this [LINK](https://cntervisi.github.io/Password-Generator/).

 Here is a screenshot of the password generator application:

 ![alt"console-screenshot"](./assets/05-javascript-challenge-demo.png)